cxmcc/spw/README.md

 ## help
 ```
 Usage of spw:
+  -c	do not wipe password in clipboard after 60s
   -n int
     	length of password (default 32)
   -p	print the password, in addition to copying to clipboard)